Feature: #109412 - Auto-discovery of form YAML configurations

 Disabling a form set

-Because all sets from all active extensions are loaded automatically, a mechanism exists to opt out of specific sets without modifying the extension that provides them.
+Because sets from active extensions are loaded automatically, a mechanism exists to opt out of specific sets without modifying the extension that provides them.

 To disable a set, add its declared name (from config.yaml) to $GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']['form']['disabledSets'] in ext_localconf.php or config/system/settings.php: